jon-jacky/home/computing.md

    learning, language, and so on) whose meanings are inextricably rooted in the phenomena of human life.
-As a consequence, I have often encountered an emphatic, explicitly stated injunction against "criticizing other people's work", the idea being that the only legitimate form of critical argument is that "my system performs better than your system on problem X."
+As a consequence, I have often encountered an emphatic, explicitly stated injunction against 'criticizing other people's work', the idea being that the only legitimate form of critical argument is that 'my system performs better than your system on problem X'."

 14 Aug 2021, 16 Aug 2021